redFrik/udk16-Immersive_Technologies/udk161215/README.md

 advanced network
 --------------------

-particle system triggered by microphone...
+here are some examples of setting up particle systems in unity and either control particles with supercollider or generate sound from particles.

+general setup
+--

 * create a new project in unity
-* set up osc (just like previous week(s) - see instructions <https://github.com/redFrik/udk16-Immersive_Technologies/tree/master/udk161201#unity>)
 * go to Edit / Project Settings / Player and tick 'Run In Background'
+* go to https://github.com/heaversm/unity-osc-receiver and click the green download button
+* get the .zip file and uncompress it
+* find the folder Plugins in the zip you just uncompressed (unity-osc-receiver-master / Assets)
+* drag&drop it into unity's assets window (bottom)
+* select GameObject / Create Empty
+* in the inspector select 'Add Component / Scripts / Osc'
+* and again select 'Add Component / Scripts / UDP Packet IO'

+particles triggered by microphone
+--

-* select the GameObject in hierarchy window and then click 'Add Component'
+* make sure GameObject is selected in the Hierarchy window and select 'Add Component' in the inspector
 * select Effects / Particle System
-* in the inspector select 'Add Component / New Script'
+* again select 'Add Component / New Script'
 * call it something (here 'receiverSpawn'), make sure language is javascript and click 'Create and Add'
 * double click the script to open it in MonoDevelop
 * paste in the following code replacing what was there...